Reviews You Can Rely On

 Sensitivity is key when walking over rough terrain.
 Because water shoes often have to get over terrain like river cobbles, sandy beaches, and logs, it's key that they provide a good ground feel.
 Proprioception is key to whether the object is solid before it becomes fully weight-bearing.
 Sensitivity does have a downside, and that is comfort.
 High amounts of sensitivity, as when barefoot, is uncomfortable over the long term or in particularly sharp or rugged terrain.

-We walked over varied surfaces during our testing to evaluate how well we could feel the ground and react to uneven terrain.
+During our testing, we walked over varied surfaces to evaluate how well we could feel the ground and react to uneven terrain.
 Neoprene booties like the NRS Paddle Wetshoe and NRS Kicker Wetshoe feature thin but stiff soles that provide an excellent ground feel — perfect for short jaunts over boulders to scout rapids or get to a put-in.
 Due to their low drag and uninhibited ankle flexion, these shoes and the minimal Xero Aqua X Sport also felt great while swimming.
+The Astral Loyak AC also felt great in environments and uses where sensitivity was crucial, with a design that offers a fairly minimal sole.

 water shoes men - this fingerprint-like tread of the nrs kicker bends and wraps around...